grinnell-cs/csc151-dh/_eboards/eboard26-3.md

 > CSC-207, Objects, Data Structures, and Algorithms, follows 161.

-> If you are considering a CS major, you might also look toward MAT/CSC-208 or MAT-218, which provide the mathematical foundations of CS.
+> If you are considering a CS major, you might also look toward MAT/CSC-208 or MAT-218, which rovide the mathematical foundations of CS.
 (Taking one of the two is required for the major.)

 Lab